Chapter 11 BWV 105 Herr, gehe nicht ins Gericht mit deinem Knecht

 Exposition 3: bars 94-113 S, B, T, A.

 Coda: bars 114-end, including two statements of the fugue subject.

 If this description appears daunting to some, simply think of it as a slow prelude with alternate instrumental and choral sections and a faster fugue in which the main subject, heard at the beginning, is announced by each of the voices in turn in three ′blocks′.

-It is difficult to interpret Bach′s overall view and setting of this text with any certainty.
+It is difficult to interpret Bach′s reading of this text with any certainty.
 The ′prelude′, however, seems unambiguous.
 The mood is bleak and pessimistic, the ultimate expression of the guilt and lack of self-worth that may drive an individual to avoid judgement or ′measurement′.
 Bach′s dark, but never entirely hopeless music expresses this state of being perfectly.

 But why is the view that God justifies no living man set in such a contrasting and upbeat manner?
 Although the mode remains minor, the constant repetitions of the fugal theme are almost pugnaciously relentless.
 Does Man address God in such a manner?
 The theme of the cantata is surely more to do with humility than with self belief.
 Why has Bach taken such an apparently confident line?